 Shoulder, Hip and Knee Injections help relieve pain caused by inflammation and can hence, improve joint movement.
 They may be very useful to allow you to engage in physical therapy sooner and to further extend and therefore speed your recovery.
 Blossom Pain Management will offer steroid and topical anesthetic injections to selected patients.

-Ketamine infusion is safe and can be provided on an outpatient basis.
+Infusions are safe and can be provided on an outpatient basis.
 It helps manage pain symptoms from complex regional pain syndrome (CRPS) and some other pain disorders.
 Many patients affected by neuropathic pain do not experience the desired benefits from opioid use, and can develop physical dependency or addiction.
 CRPS produces a burning pain that can worsen over time.
 It becomes a central nervous system disorder that can affect the entire body.

 It is established that one-third of patients with depression do not respond to medication treatment.
-Patients managing depression and have not benefitted from traditional treatments have an alternative solution with ketamine.
+Patients managing depression and have not benefitted from traditional treatments have an alternative solution with infusions.
 Depression is a state of mind that can place difficulties on the affected patient.
 Their symptoms can include feelings of fatigue, agitation, and difficulties with concentration.

-Ketamine has become popular for treating depression.
+Infusions have become popular for treating depression.
 It is used in numerous emergency clinics and hospitals for treating depressed patients considering thoughts of suicide.
 The drug works by blocking brain receptors known as N-methyl-D-aspartate (NMDA).
 The rapid effects and improvements in depression make them favored by patients with suicidal tendencies.

 Some patients can experience significant improvements that result in them no longer being classified as depressed.
-The dramatic turnaround in well-being patients experience has led to additional adoptions of ketamine at clinics and hospitals.
+The dramatic turnaround in well-being patients experience has led to additional adoptions of infusions at clinics and hospitals.

 Is known to be unresponsive to opioid medications.
 Those suffering from neuropathic pain have limited options for treatment.
 Neuropathic pain can include damage to nerve fibers or tissues, characterized as a burning sensation.
 There is no definite overall cause for neuropathic pain, but it is associated with several conditions such as chemotherapy, diabetes, and shingles.
 Some success has been observed with non-steroidal anti-inflammatory drugs such as ibuprofen, but some conditions may be too severe to respond to even these medications.